 Physicians in the United States often prescribe benzo-based medications.
 That doesn’t mean that they’re safe substances.
 Benzos are actually highly addictive and usually aren’t prescribed for long-term use.
 People tend to grow dependent on these substances and develop an addiction when they’re on them for a long period.
-People who have a benzo addiction can recover from it, though, with the right help.
+People looking for benzo addiction recovery can achieve it with the right help.
+Need to know more about benzo addiction rehab?
+Call us today at 866.262.0531.

 Benzo is short for benzodiazepine.
 Most commonly, people refer to these drugs as tranquilizers.
 People who use benzos may take them temporarily or as they need them to help with anxiety, insomnia, seizures, muscle relaxation, and alcohol withdrawal.
 Patients may also receive a benzo as an anesthetic before they go into surgery.